 Process using angular blast media to clean and profile the surface to an approximate surface Ra for preparation for most thermal spray and cold spray processing.
-Technique increases surface area and removes oxides at the interface.
+The technique increases surface area and removes oxides at the interface.

 Abrasion Resistant Coatings:

 A property which allows a material to resist wear.
 Materials which are abrasion resistant are useful for situations in which mechanical wearing and damage can occur.
 This allows the material to retain its integrity and hold its form.
 This can be important when the form of a material is critical to its function, as seen when moving parts are carefully machined for maximum efficiency.